OpenArchitex/gatsby-themes/README.md

 </h1>

 This repository contains all the Gatsby themes by OpenArchitex community.
 Please feel free to give them a try.
-If you have any suggestions for improvement do not hesitate to  open an issue or PR.
+If you have any suggestions for improvement do not hesitate to  open an [issue](https://github.com/OpenArchitex/gatsby-themes/issues/new/choose).

 ## Repo Details